 As people became too scared to go out and socialize, one of the only places they felt safe was their homes.
 We saw a change in spending behavior.
 Individuals started being more careful about what they spend money on and more willing to invest in the safety of their homes.

-Homeowners investing in the robustness of their homes allowed for construction and flooring companies to survive.
+Homeowners investing in the robustness of their homes allowed for construction and flooring companies such as Epoxy Floors in Cape Coral to survive.
 People who are at home, according to flooring businesses, will look at all the projects they want to accomplish in their houses and make it a higher priority when they feel they can afford it.
 One of these projects is flooring.

 The most at-risk businesses are those that rely heavily or solely on Chinese factories for supplies.
 Industrial activity in China has plummeted dramatically, and it is expected to remain sluggish for months to come.
 Suppliers and especially distributors, are already suffering from coronavirus-related delays.

 Furthermore, there are significant issues at the ports, which have experienced similar trickling in employees but must handle all deliveries from all sectors.

 Corporate executives expressed concern that the expanding coronavirus outbreak will continue to impose severe economic and supply chain constraints on the global flooring market, both short-term and long-term.
 However, the industry is taking proactive steps and efforts to improve market stimulation as Covid-19 becomes a part of daily life.

 Scores of flooring showrooms have closed, whether because their state government asked them to or because they wanted to stay safe.
 However, for flooring companies, things aren't all bad.
 Flooring businesses are capitalizing on chances to work on commercial projects in restaurants and schools that are currently inactive or shut down.